-At the Trust, we recognise that children with social workers may potentially be at greater risk of harm and need further support.
-Children may need this support due to abuse, neglect, exploitation or complex family circumstances.
+At Pictor Academy, we recognise that children with social workers may potentially be at greater risk of harm and need further support.
+Children may need this support due to abuse, neglect or complex family circumstances.
 Our staff are aware that these students may face additional barriers to their attendance, learning or behaviour.
 We take these needs into account and liaise regularly with the relevant social worker to put appropriate support in place.

 We also recognise that low or erratic attendance and Children Missing Education (CME) may be an indicator of abuse or neglect.
-All staff should be aware that children being absent from the Trustor college, particularly repeatedly and/ or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities which may include abuse, neglect, sexual abuse, exploitation, child criminal exploitation, county lines involvement, mental health problems, risk of substance misuse, so called 'honour' based violence.
+All staff should be aware that children being absent from school or college, particularly repeatedly and/ or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities which may include abuse, neglect, sexual abuse, exploitation, child criminal exploitation, county lines involvement, mental health problems, risk of substance misuse, so called 'honour' based violence.

 We know that early intervention is essential to help prevent the risks of a child going missing in the future.
-Our pastoral teams track attendance thoroughly, addressing concerns without delay and liaising with our Attendance Leads where needed.
+Our pastoral teams track attendance thoroughly, addressing concerns without delay and liaising with our Attendance Lead or Alistair Black, Trafford's Attendance Lead where needed.

 We ensure that pupils who are expected to attend the school, but fail to take up the place or cannot be located, are referred to the local authority in line with local procedures and guidance such as Children Missing Education (DfE, 2016).
-The DSL will be aware of any students who may be considered CME and will work with their Attendance Lead to ensure any safeguarding concerns are reviewed, the advice of external agencies is sought, and local procedures are followed.
+The DSL will be aware of any students who may be considered CME and will work with the Attendance

+Lead/ Alistair Black, Trafford's Attendance Lead to ensure any safeguarding concerns are reviewed, the advice of external agencies is sought, and local procedures are followed.

-We also strongly encourage parents to supply us with two emergency contacts for their child, updating their contact details without delay if they are changed and share our procedures for how to notify the Trust of an absence with all parents.
+We also strongly encourage parents to supply us with two emergency contacts for their child, updating their contact details without delay if they are changed and share our procedures for how to notify the school of an absence with all parents.
 When a pupil leaves the school, we will record the name of the pupil's new school and their expected start date.